Standing for election

 - Be a UK, EU or Commonwealth citizen

-- Be registered to vote in or have either worked or lived in the area for one year
+- Be registered to vote as a local government elector in the area

 You cannot stand if: